Simplicial generation of Chow rings of matroids: Log-concavity of the volume polynomial

-We can obtain Rado's theorem from the dragon Hall-Rado theorem by an argument analogous to how Hall's marriage theorem is obtained from dragon marriage theorem.
+The proof of the dragon Hall-Rado condition demonstrates that Rado's theorem is equivalent to the dragon Hall-Rado theorem by an argument analogous to how Hall's marriage theorem is obtained from dragon marriage theorem.
 In summary, the combinatorics introduced in this subsection thus far can be schematically laid out as follows with the indicated logical implications:

 We are now ready to compute the intersection numbers of the variables $h_F$ in the simplicial presentation of the Chow ring of a matroid $M$.

 \begin{thm} Let $A_1, \ldots, A_d$ be a collection of subsets of $E$, and $M$ a loopless matroid on $E$ of rank $d+1$.
 Let $H_{A_1}, \ldots, H_{A_d}$ be matroids as defined in Proposition \ref{lem:multquot}.
 Then